IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 CONS:

-- can be expensive for some small businesses
+- It can be expensive for some small businesses

 MAIN SPECIFICATIONS